Why do a fall product program?

 Can our troop opt out of recognitions?

-Troops will be trained in August/September and
+Troops will be trained in August/September and dates will vary by

-What Trophy Nut products are available for this year’s Program?
+What Trophy Nut products are available for this year’s program?

-There are 16 nut varieties for 2017:
+There are 16 nut varieties for 2018:

 Fruit Slices ($5)